doodlewind/crdt-and-local-first/slides.md

 # The Alternative: Local-first Architecture

-Local state as single source of truth
+Local state as single source of truth - or what if things are **local only**?

 - **Complete offline functionality**: Fully usable without internet access
 - **Reduced latency**: Faster data access by eliminating server roundtrips